Mindinventory/Golang-PDF-to-Image-Converter/README.md

 Golang HTML to PDF Converter is [MIT-licensed](https://github.com/mindinventory/golang-pdf-to-Image-converter/blob/main/LICENSE)

 ## Let us know
 We’d be really happy if you sent us links to your projects where you use our component.
-Just email to sales@mindinventory.com And do let us know if you have any questions or suggestion regarding our work.
+Just email to sales@mindinventory.com and do let us know if you have any questions or suggestion regarding our work.